Cannot beliveve i won?!?!?!? thanks to eveyone who voted! Had a great time taking part in Im a Scientist Get Me Out of Here!!

 University of Liverpool and the National Oceanography Centre

-The best thing about science is that you get to discover something new that no one else knows and then describe it to people.
+Favourite thing to do in my job The best thing about science is that you get to discover something new that no one else knows and then describe it to people.

 I study a specific type of sea ice called ‘Landfast sea ice’.
 Here is a picture of it: .
 It is ice which is attached to the coast and doesn’t move.
 Its really important as it is the type of sea ice which is most widely used by humans.
 Native inhabitants of the Arctic use it to camp on and fish for whales and other people use it to drill for oil and gas.
 There is a big gap in our knowledge of how this coastal ice is created each year and how it can remain stationary even through very string winds are trying to make it move.

 My job is to work out how the Landfast ice forms and put this knowledge into our computer models.
 Computer models are essentially just huge calculators.
 You use calculators when your doing a sum that’s quite hard or would take a long time to do by hand.
 Scientists use computer models in the same way.
 We have a lot of really hard sums to do to so we put these all into a computer model and it gives us the answer at the end.
 At the moment the answers provided by our computer models are guesses of what might happen, and we are constantly working to make that guess closer to the real answer.
 When i finish my work it will be used to make the computer model better at answering questions about Landfast sea ice.